 They can potentially see you go from one bookmaker to another, then to the exchange etc.

-This activity will definitely flag you up for doing matched betting.
+This activity has the potential to flag you up as a matched bettor.

 Following the steps in this video made it easy for me to remove it:

 Final Thoughts On Being Gubbed

 The general rule of avoiding getting gubbed is: do your very best to look like a normal punter.

 An important point I want to stress is: don’t let the fear of being gubbed stop you from starting!

 I receive a lot of emails asking questions like: